International Conference on Curriculum and Educational Instruction 2025

 Mathematics Educator

-Ms Teh had served in the Teacher Education Institute (TEI) for 20 years in mathematics education and then another 6 years in SEAMEO RECSAM in the same field.
-She has been affiliated with the Association for Science and Mathematics Education Penang (ASMEP) since 1996.
-Through the long years of service, she experienced various changes and developments in mathematics curriculum and education, particularly in teaching primary mathematics.
-She was also very much involved in pre-service diploma and degree programs, and professional development of in-service teachers for the local, ASEAN and African teachers in primary mathematics.
-Her previous involvement in school practicum and participation in a lesson study immersion program at the Tokyo Gakugei University led her to promote further lesson study with the local teachers/educators to improve professional practices, particularly in teaching primary mathematics.
-In recent years, she has focused on developing early and key stage one mathematics, essential as a foundation for a good grasp of mathematics learning for young learners in their subsequent learning years.
+Ms Teh served in the Teacher Education Institute (TEI) for 20 years in mathematics education and another 6 years in SEAMEO RECSAM in the same field.
+She is affiliated with the Association for Science and Mathematics Education Penang (ASMEP) since 1996.
+Through the long years of service, she experienced various changes and developments in mathematics curriculum and education, particularly in primary mathematics.
+She was involved in pre-service diploma and degree programs, and professional development of in-service teachers for the local, ASEAN and African teachers in primary mathematics.
+Her previous involvement in school practicum and participation in a lesson study immersion program at the Tokyo Gakugei University led her to promote lesson study with the local educators to improve professional practices.
+In recent years, she focused on developing early and key stage one mathematics, essential as a foundation for a good grasp of mathematics learning for young learners in their subsequent learning years.